dhanpaldgs/employeeApp/README.md

-# TO build and run Back end and Front end Code
+# To build and run Back end and Front end Code

-#App
+# App
 	This code is used to run the back end.

 ## prerequisite